AdobeDocs/commerce-webapi/src/pages/graphql/schema/checkout/queries/get-payment-order.md

 # getPaymentOrder query

-The `getPaymentOrder` query gets the payment order details.
+The `getPaymentOrder` query gets the payment order details when the Signifyd integration and hosted fields are enabled.

-## getPaymentOrder object
+## Input attributes

-The `getPaymentOrder` object must contain the following attributes:
+The `getPaymentOrder` query must contain the following input attributes:

 Attribute |  Data Type | Description
 --- | --- | ---